Kyrizu/web-projects/README.md

 # Web Projects
-This repo will mostly contain HTML, CSS and JavaScript related projects
+This repo will mostly contain simple HTML, CSS and JavaScript related projects